 She has served in ministry in the local church and community for most of her life.
 She was ordained after completing seminary while serving as an associate with three Baptist pastors and went on to serve as associate and senior pastor in The United Methodist Church.
 Even though most of her training and service as an adult has been in The United Methodist Church, her childhood years were spent equally divided between three denominations (Methodist, Baptist and Catholic).

-She is the mother of one daughter in business and one granddaughter, a recent graduate from Texas State University in San Marcos, Texas with a B.B.A. in Marketing/Fashion Merchandize and on her way to New York to work on her Master of Professional Studies.
+She is the mother of one daughter in business and one granddaughter, a recent graduate from Texas State University in San Marcos, Texas, with a B.B.A. in Marketing/Fashion Merchandise and is presently working on her M.P.S.
+(Master of Professional Studies) at LIM College in Manhattan, New York.
 She loves teaching Disciple Bible Studies, serving on the Scholarship Committee, Nursing Home Ministry, St. Stephens Food Pantry and helping wherever she is needed in her church and community.
 When relaxing she loves reading, crocheting and watching Houston’s #1 sports teams (Texans, Rockets and Astros) and helping people.